-When your content delivers true value, giving a buyer what they want rather than selling to them, they begin to view you as a helpful guide.
+When your content delivers true value — gives a buyer what they want rather than selling to them — they begin to view you as a helpful guide.

 They begin to see that you want to help them make an educated buying decision, even if that decision doesn’t lead to a sale on your end.
 This trust is what ultimately makes people more inclined and comfortable buying from a business, and it's one of the biggest benefits of content marketing.

 So, what kind of content is valuable to buyers?

-Value is another thing that can be annoyingly vague, with good reason.
+Value is another thing that can be annoyingly vague.
 What is considered valuable varies depending on your audience and even its environment.

 For example, during the initial rise of the COVID-19 pandemic, a study by Bain & Company found that “consumers across the global value[d] services, products, people, and institutions that: reduce anxiety, reduce risks, provide some sense of safety and belonging."

 These factors aside, value – when it comes to content marketing – usually comes in either the form of education or entertainment.

-Content marketing was birthed in an effort to share product information in a way that doesn’t feel like a sales pitch.
+Content marketing was birthed in an effort to share product information in a way that didn't feel like a sales pitch.

-With buyers ignoring traditional marketing methods such as billboards and print ads, wrapping your messages in an educational or entertaining package is much more likely to reach your audience — to be heard without coming off as disingenuous.
+With buyers ignoring traditional marketing methods such as billboards and print ads, wrapping your messages in an educational or entertaining package is much more likely to reach your audience — without coming off as disingenuous.

 How to create quality content

 Entertaining content (think product placements or much of the content on social media) is more of a long-term play to selling.
-It helps you build awareness naturally and keeps your audience engaged, but educational content is more of an immediate sales play.
+It helps build awareness naturally and keeps your audience engaged while educational content is more of a direct business play.